TALI CASPI

 stable isotopes

-I use whiskers from coyotes that die in the city, mostly roadkill, to quantify much human food and protein individuals assimilate.
-I use stable isotope analysis to investigate the extent of individual dietary specialization in San Francisco coyotes versus those in less urbanized areas in Marin County.
+I use whiskers and hair from animals that die in the city, mostly from vehicle strikes, to quantify how much human food and protein individuals assimilate.
+With stable isotope analysis, I investigate the extent of individual dietary specialization in urban carnivores.
+I also use these tissues to examine mercury assimilation across urban landscapes, exploring how contaminant exposure varies among individuals.

 Picture

-I measure cortisol and thyroid hormones in coyote fecal samples to explore how endocrine function is impacted by dietary variation and environmental contamination, such as lead and mercury pollution.
+I measure cortisol and thyroid hormones in fecal and hair samples to explore how endocrine function is impacted by dietary variation, environmental conditions, and human activity.
+In collaboration with the One Health Institute at UC Davis, I also investigate how wildlife health varies as a function of environment and internal conditions.

 COLLABORATORS